AlexandraEL9/MOCA-app/README.md

 ### Content

-- **Recipe Data**: All recipe content is created by the project team.
+- **Recipe Data**: All recipe content is adapted from my own versions of recipes I make in my home.

 ### Media